 Members invest in shares in the business to provide capital for a strong and efficient operation.
-All net savings left after bills are paid and money is set aside for operations and improvements are returned to co-op members.
+All net savings left after bills are paid ("profits" or margins) and money is set aside for operations and improvements are returned to co-op members.

 Definition: A cooperative is an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.

 Values: Cooperatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 In the tradition of their founders, cooperative members believe in the ethical values of honesty, openness, social responsibility and caring for others.